swisstopo/swissgeol-boreholes-suite/src/extern-sync/README.md

 - `CONNECTIONSTRINGS__SourceBdmsContext`: The connection string of the source database.
 - `CONNECTIONSTRINGS__TargetBdmsContext`: The connection string of the target database.
+- `MIGRATE_TARGET_DATABASE`: A flag to indicate whether the target database should be migrated if necessary.
+If not set, it defaults to `false`.

 ## 🧪 Unit Tests